frzambra/frzambra.github.io/pages/about.md

 {Fotos de Chillan}

-The year 2009 I was working in Santiago for a project carried out by the University of Concepción.
+The year 2009 I was working in Santiago for a project carried out by the University of Concepcion.
 There, I worked with water users organizations from the water basins of the metropolitan Region.
 I lived there for five months.
 Next, I moved to Combarbala a northern, desert, beautiful, and lonely city of Chile, again, for professional reasons.
 To continue my work with the University of Concepcion, but this time with water users organizations in the North of Chile.

 {Fotos de Combarbala}